Californians airlifted from fires as dangerous winds arrive - France 24

 Tollhouse (United States) (AFP)

-Dangerous dry winds whipped up California's record-breaking wildfires Tuesday as hundreds were evacuated from blazes by helicopter and tens of thousands more were plunged into darkness by power outages.
+Dangerous dry winds whipped up California's record-breaking wildfires and ignited new blazes Tuesday, as hundreds were evacuated by helicopter and tens of thousands were plunged into darkness by power outages across the western United States.

+"We're dealing with challenges we haven't seen in modern times," said California governor Gavin Newsom.

-More than 170,000 customers were left without electricity as utility company PG&E enacted a "last resort" shutoff across large swathes of the state due to the extreme wildfire threat.
-Wider blackouts were scheduled later Tuesday.
+More than 170,000 Californians were left without electricity as utility company PG&E enacted a "last resort" shutoff across large swathes of the state due to the extreme wildfire threat.

+In northwestern Washington state, 330,000 acres burned in just 24 hours -- more than in any of the last 12 fire seasons, Governor Jay Inslee said.

+"These fires are extraordinary.
+They are doing things we've never seen before as to how fast they spread," said Inslee.
+Another 100,000 people lost power due to high winds and fire in his state.

-Helicopters operating in hazardous smoky conditions overnight at the rapidly spreading Creek Fire near Fresno in central California have airlifted almost 300 people -- including 78 on Tuesday -- to safety, the California National Guard told AFP.
+Helicopters operating at the rapidly spreading Creek Fire near Fresno in central California airlifted 362 people -- including 148 on Tuesday -- to safety, as overnight hazardous smoky conditions cleared, the California National Guard told AFP.

+Rescue officials were on standby after concluding the evacuations of all known residents and tourists in the area, but a spokeswoman warned the operation "is not completely over."

-An unknown number remained awaiting rescue as homes were engulfed by flames in the Tollhouse area, while videos on social media showed the fire surrounding campsites around the popular holiday spot Mammoth Pool Reservoir.
+Multiple homes were engulfed by flames in the nearby Tollhouse area overnight, while videos on social media showed the fire surrounding campsites around the popular holiday spot Mammoth Pool Reservoir.

-The Fresno fire department tweeted late Monday that there "may be hikers and campers that were trapped in this area."
+The Creek Fire has ripped through more than 140,000 acres and was zero percent contained Tuesday.

 - 80 percent of town destroyed -

-Evacuations were in progress from the closed Angeles National Forest, just north of the metropolis, with over 8,500 acres (3,400 hectares) on fire in the blaze that broke out Sunday.
+Evacuations were in progress from the closed Angeles National Forest, just north of the metropolis, with more than 8,500 acres (3,400 hectares) on fire in the blaze that broke out Sunday.

-The new fires spread rapidly over the holiday weekend, which saw a record 121 degree Fahrenheit (49 degree Celsius) temperature recorded in Los Angeles county.
+Wildfires spread rapidly over the holiday weekend, which saw a record 121-degree Fahrenheit (49 degrees Celsius) temperature recorded in Los Angeles county.

-Moderate Santa Ana winds arriving Tuesday were expected to strengthen through to Wednesday morning, with gusts of 55 miles (88 kilometres) per hour.
+Santa Ana winds arriving Tuesday were expected to strengthen through to Wednesday morning, with gusts of 55 miles (88 kilometers) per hour.

 "Existing fires are displaying extreme fire behavior, new fire starts are likely, weather conditions are worsening, and we simply do not have enough resources to fully fight and contain every fire," said Randy Moore, regional forester for the Pacific Southwest Region.

-They came as overstretched firefighters were finally gaining ground on many of the lightning-caused fires in Northern California which ignited last month.
+They came as overstretched firefighters were finally gaining ground on many of the lightning-caused fires in Northern California that ignited last month.

-California has now seen over 2.2 million acres burn in wildfires this year -- an annual record, with nearly four months of fire season still to come.
+California has now seen more than 2.2 million acres burn in wildfires this year -- an annual record, with nearly four months of fire season still to come.

-Nearby states including Oregon and Washington were also aflame Tuesday, with the National Weather Service warning that "a large portion of the western US will experience another day of critical to extreme fire weather conditions."

-The small town of Malden in the northwestern state of Washington was nearly totally destroyed, with 80 percent of its buildings including the fire station, post office and city all "completely burned to the ground," the local sheriff said in a statement.
+The small town of Malden in Washington was nearly totally razed, with 80 percent of its buildings including the fire station, post office and city hall "completely burned to the ground," the local sheriff said in a statement.

 "The scale of this disaster really can't be expressed in words," said Sheriff Brett Myers.
 "The fire will be extinguished but a community has been changed for a lifetime.
 I just hope we don't find the fire took more than homes and buildings.
 I pray everyone got out in time."